Stahlwalker/bamazon/README.md

 ![Alt Text](https://media.giphy.com/media/9PAFVdtRBvFLxZfIkO/giphy.gif)

 ## What the project does?
-    * This project uses node package managers for Twitter, Spotify and OMDB to pull data upon request.
+    * This project uses node package managers inquire to ask users for input regarding their store front selections.
-    * It also uses the npm request to make http calls.
-It supports HTTPS and follows redirects by default.
+    * A table is provided to show all store front inventory.
+    * Essentially the user is able to select which product ID they would like and then immediately are prompted to log how many units to purchase.

 ## Why the project is useful?
-    * This project is useful for pulling 20 of the latest tweets from the twitter profile @PackersStahl.
+    * This project is useful because it shows how data can be changed on the backend.

-    * It also can display data from songs via spotify.
-Users can get data specific to song name, artist name, a preview url that takes you to the song and the album name.
+    * It also can display updated data to reflect those changes.

-    * Finally this project provides movie info from the internet movie database.
-Upon request movie data will display the movie title, release year, imdb rating, rotten tomatos rating, country it was produced, language, plot, and actors.
+    * Finally this project provides item info for 10 products that can be purchased on Bamazon.
+Each item is provided with an id, product name, dept name, price and stock quantity.
+Upon id request each product's quantity will update to reflect the ask.

 ## How users can get started with the project?
     * In the command line users can provide the following:
-    * 1. node liri.js my-tweets
+    * 1. node bamazonCustomer.js
-    * 2. node liri.js spotify-this-song 'song name here'
-    * 3. node liri.js movie-this 'movie name here'
+    * 2. review table of available products
+    * 3. type product id number
+    * 4. type quantity requested
+    * 5. review updated table

 ## Who maintains and contributes to the project?
     * This project was created for a coding bootcamp and is maintained by the author Luke Stahl